FabricMC/fabric-docs/players/installing-fabric.md

 On macOS, you may receive a warning that Apple could not verify the `.jar` is free of malware.

-To bypass this warning, you must open System Settings > Privacy & Security and click "Open Anyway."
+To bypass this warning, you must open "System Settings" > "Privacy & Security", and click "Open Anyway".
 You will be asked to confirm your selection and enter your system password.

 ![MacOS system settings](/assets/players/installing-fabric/macos-settings.png)